gremerritt/wtf_csv/README.md

 ## Bugs and Feature Requests

-Please [open an Issue on GitHub](https://github.com/gremerritt/wtf_csv/issues) with an bugs or feature requests.
+Please [open an Issue on GitHub](https://github.com/gremerritt/wtf_csv/issues) with any bugs or feature requests.
 Thanks!

 ## Contributing